Chart Color Schemes

 Rowville's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Rowville.
-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Based on AreaSearch's assessment, mortality rates and chronic condition prevalence were low for both young and old age cohorts.

-Private health cover was approximately 53% of the total population (~18,689 people), leading that of the average SA2 area but trailing Greater Melbourne's 56.7%.
-The most common medical conditions were asthma (7.6%) and arthritis (6.8%).
-71.9% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Under-65 population health outcomes were better than average.
-Rowville had 19.9% of residents aged 65 and over (6,969 people), higher than Greater Melbourne's 15.1%.
-Senior health outcomes were above average, aligning with national rankings for the general population.
+The rate of private health cover was approximately 53% of the total population (~18,689 people), leading that of the average SA2 area but slightly lower than Greater Melbourne's 56.7%.
+The most common medical conditions in Rowville were asthma (7.6%) and arthritis (6.8%), while 71.9% of residents declared themselves completely clear of medical ailments, similar to Greater Melbourne's 72.6%.
+The under-65 population demonstrated better than average health outcomes.
+Rowville has a higher proportion of seniors aged 65 and over at 20.1%, compared to Greater Melbourne's 15.1% (7,040 people).
+Health outcomes among seniors in Rowville were above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health